Post

 Both songs moved immediately.

-“Whistle” topped the Gaon Digital Chart within days.
-“Boombayah” hit #1 on the Billboard World Digital Song Sales chart — making BLACKPINK the fastest act ever to achieve that and the first girl group to hold the top two positions simultaneously.
+“Whistle” debuted at #1 on South Korea’s Gaon Digital Chart.
+“Boombayah” hit #1 on the Billboard World Digital Song Sales chart — making BLACKPINK the fastest act ever to achieve that and the first K-pop girl group to occupy the top two positions on that chart simultaneously.

 Thirteen days after debut, BLACKPINK won their first music show award.
 At the time, it was the fastest debut-to-win record for a Korean girl group.